-> Places to visit in Shephelah > “Dig for a Day”
+> Top Tour Destinations in the Shephela > “Dig for a Day” Project in Maresha

 Registering to “Dig for a Day”

 The activity fits all ages and is especially popular among families and youth groups.
-Being underground it takes place year-round, even if it rains, but must be pre-arranged.
-The activity takes about 3 hours and can be followed with a guided tour to the underground city of Maresha and Beit Guvrin.
+Being underground, it takes place year-round (even if it rains), but it must be pre-arranged.
+The activity takes about 3 hours and can be followed by a guided tour of the underground city of Maresha and Beit Guvrin.

-Participating in Dig For a Day can be combined in a guided day tour in the Judean Foothills (the Shephelah).
+Participating in Dig For a Day can be combined with a guided day tour in the Judean Foothills (the Shephelah).

 Contact us to inquire more about a private tour to the Shephela: